dotkernel/plugin-mail-transporter/README.md

 4. Add missing methods (if your version is not LTS)

-Make sure:
+* Security notice:
+ - In order to protect your SMTP transporters, or any sensible plugin data make sure a .htaccess file exists at least in the /config directory
+  The .htaccess file must contain these two lines:

+    Order Deny,Allow
+    Deny from all

+ DotKernel comes with this file within the /configs/ directory, but if you don't have it, it must be created.

+* Make sure plugin settings are valid:
- - plugin.DotKernel.MailTransporter.enable is set to TRUE
+ - plugin.DotKernel.MailTransporter.enable = true
- - plugin.DotKernel.MailTransporter.transporter.X*.enable is set to TRUE
- - plugin.DotKernel.MailTransporter.smtpActive is set to TRUE
+ - plugin.DotKernel.MailTransporter.config_file[config] = /path/to/config.xml
+ - plugin.DotKernel.MailTransporter.config_file[transporter_list] = /path/to/transporter.xml
+ - the files exist

+And if you want to use smtp mail make sure:

+ - Your config.xml contains "<smtpActive>true</smtpActive>" at least within the production tag
  - The mail server accepts connections
  - You are able to send mail from that server

  E-mail now works as a plugin, but the limit cannot be set

  You can set more transporters and disable the ones you don't want to use